xavier-tobin/PatternAnnotatedString/README.md

 > [!NOTE]
 > `annotatedWith` is a Composable function and only re-calculates styles if the text or
 > annotations/s change.
-> Many styles, long text or complicated patterns may impact performance, but the library includes
+> Many annotations, long text or complex patterns may impact performance, but the library includes
 > options to cater for this - please see the Performance considerations section.

 ## Search text highlighting (& other dynamic patterns)